Steve Abrams: Kansas State Board of Education

 While serving as chairman of the Kansas State Board of Education in 2005, Abrams supported the adoption of standards that would bring into question the theory of evolution, the preferred one being Creation or "Intelligent Design".
 His tenure included the hiring of controversial Education Commissioner Bob Corkins, a former Koch think tank director whom the Topeka Capital Journal noted "didn't bring...any education credentials whatsoever," to the position.
 Republican state Sen. John Vratil, characterized Corkins' hiring as education commissioner as "sort of like making Saddam Hussein president of the United States."
 The executive director of the American Association of School Administrators, Paul Houston, had written a letter referring to Corkins as an "amateur."

 Political campaign financing

 During the Kansas State Senate election campaign of 2008, the Abrams Campaign collected a total of $42,191.
 His Democratic (incumbent) opponent Winfield's Greta Goodwin, lost the race despite having campaign funds of $78,528.

-Some of the top contributors to Abrams's 2008 campaign included the Kansas Republican Senatorial Committee, the Fourth (Congressional) District Republican Committee, the Kansas Republican Party and the National Rifle Association.
+Some of the top contributors to Abrams's 2008 campaign included the Kansas Republican Senatorial Committee, the Fourth (Congressional) District Republican Committee, the Kansas Republican Party and the NRA Political Victory Fund.
 Koch Industries was a supporter of Abrams.
 Koch Industries donated $2,000, the maximum that was legally allowed at the time from an individual, company or organization.
 Political parties are able to donate larger amounts to their own candidates.
 Koch Industries also donated to the Kansas Republican Senatorial Committee and the Kansas Republican Party which in turn donated to the Abrams campaign.